Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups

-All of our technical assumptions presented in Supplementary A.1 have been commonly used in existing literature of high-dimensional inference \citep[e.g.]{van2014asymptotically} and doubly robust inference \citep[e.g.]{tan2020model}.
-As a summary, Assumption A1 rules out the heavy tail and singularity of the predictors $\X$ as well as the nuisance model covariates $\bPhi$.
-In this assumption, we introduce $K>0$ such that $\|\X_{i}\|_{\infty}\leq K$ for all $i\in\{1,\ldots,n_{\Ssc}+n_{\Tsc}\}$ with probability approaching $1$, where $\|(x_1,\ldots,x_d)\|_{\infty}:=\max_{j\in\{1,\ldots,d\}}|x_j|$.
-For bounded design, we have $K=O(1)$ and for gaussian or sub-gaussian design, we can show $K=O(\{\log (q)\}^{1/2})$.

-Assumption A2 includes sparsity assumptions that $s_{\beta}^{[r]}$, $s_{\rm nui}^{[r]}$, $R_{{\rm nui},v}^{[r]}$ and $R_{\delta, v}$ are not excessively large given the sample sizes, which are crucial for the consistency of the nuisance and target model estimators.
-Similar requirements can be found in existing literature for sparse GLM \citep{wainwright2019high}.
-Assumption A3 is a regularity condition on the link functions $g(\cdot)$ and $b(\cdot)$ satisfied in broad GLM settings.
-Assumption A4 includes the optimal rate of all tuning parameters.
-We first introduce Lemma \ref{thm:beta} about the convergence property of each bias-corrected $\widehat{\beta}_{{\rm Deb}, j}^{[r]}$ obtained in Algorithm \ref{alg}.
-This key lemma is justified based on the convergence results of $\Omegahat^{[r]}_j$, $\widetilde{\bbeta}^{[r]}$, and $\{\widehat\balpha^{[r]}_j,\widehat\bgamma^{[r]}_j\}$ established in Lemmas A1, A2, and A3; see Supplementary A.1.
+All technical assumptions are presented in Supplementary S.1.1 and are standard in the literature on high-dimensional inference \citep[e.g.,][]{van2014asymptotically} and doubly robust inference \citep[e.g.,][]{tan2020model}.
+In summary, Assumption S.1 rules out heavy tails and singularity in the predictors $\X$ and nuisance covariates $\bPhi$.
+In this assumption, we introduce $K>0$ such that $\|\X_{i}\|_{\infty}\leq K$ for all $i\in\{1,\ldots,n\}$ with probability approaching $1$, where $\|(x_1,\ldots,x_q)\|_{\infty}:=\max_{j\in\{1,\ldots,q\}}|x_j|$.
+For bounded designs, we have $K=O(1)$ and for Gaussian or sub-Gaussian design, $K=O[\{\log (q)\}^{1/2}]$.
+Assumption S.2 imposes sparsity constraints on $s_{\beta}^{[r]}$, $s_{\rm nui}^{[r]}$, $R_{{\rm nui},v}^{[r]}$ and $R_{\delta, v}$, ensuring they are not excessively large relative to sample sizes.
+These constraints are crucial for the consistency of the nuisance and target model estimators, as in the sparse GLM literature \citep{wainwright2019high}.
+Assumption S.3 imposes regularity conditions on link functions $g(\cdot)$ and $b(\cdot)$, which are satisfied in broad GLM settings.
+Assumption S.4 specifies the optimal tuning parameter rates.